-We have reviewed the Annual Governance Statement and can confirm it is consistent with other information from our audit of the financial statements.
-The Council updated the Annual Governance Statement during the course of the audit to include reference to the self-referral to Regulator of Social Housing in respect of the condition of the Council's housing stock.
-Following this amendment, we have no other matters to report.
+We have reviewed the Annual Governance Statement and can confirm it is consistent with other information from our audit of the financial statements and we have no other matters to report.

 Whole of Government Accounts

 Alongside our work on the financial statements, we also review and report to the National Audit Office on your Whole of Government Accounts return.
 The extent of our review, and the nature of our report, is specified by the National Audit Office.